by Parker Piscitello-Faye

 In some ways, employee wellness programs are exactly what they sound like.
 These are platforms designed to help teams develop better, healthier money habits.
 They also support employees as they improve upon or pursue their financial well-being.

-Yet, because of how popular employee wellness has become, the definition of the terms “financial well-being programs,” “employee wellness programs,” and “financial wellness programs” have expanded.
-Now, there are many different types of offerings that specialize in a range of solutions.
+Yet, because of how popular employee wellness has become, the definition of the terms “financial well-being programs,” “employee wellness programs,” and “financial wellness programs” has expanded.
+Now, there are many different types of offerings for HR professionals that specialize in a range of solutions.
 Check out some of the most popular options below.

 Guides→ These programs offer resources with the goal of educating customers about how to manage their personal finances.
 These resources vary in the form of videos, paper or digital pamphlets, or articles.